International response to the MeToo movement: Austria

 On June 18, 2022, Austrian director Katharina Mückstein initiated a debate by sharing on her Instagram account her experiences with sexism and sexual harassment in the film industry since she was 19, such as when a lighting technician insulted her body every day on a film set and then said that he wanted to fuck her, and when she got the funding approval for her first major film, two established male colleagues tried to intervene with the funding agency so that she would not get the money, since they believed that she only got the funding because she is a woman.
-She also shared an Instagram story that read: "Tonight a perpetrator will stand on the stage and will be applauded.
+She also shared an Instagram Story that read: "Tonight a perpetrator will stand on the stage and will be applauded.
 And there is nothing we can do to counter that.
 It's devastating.
 I wish all those affected good nerves. #MeToo didn't even start in Austria".
 No name was given, but the only event of that kind taking place in Austria that night was the premiere of Corsage in Vienna, which led to speculation that Mückstein was referring to someone who worked in that film.
-Mückstein later said that she could not name the man due to legal reasons.
+Mückstein later said that she could not name the man for legal reasons.